knowledgehacker/impala-tpcds-kit/README.md

 ## Preparation and Data Generation

-  * `./push-bits.sh && ./set-nodenum.sh && ./run-gen-facts.sh > /tmp/tpcds.log && tail -f /tmp/tpcds.log`
+`./push-bits.sh && ./set-nodenum.sh && ./run-gen-facts.sh > /tmp/tpcds.log && tail -f /tmp/tpcds.log`

+## Data loading

-  * `./returns-move.sh && ./hdfs-load.sh && ./impala-drop-db.sh && ./impala-create-external-tables.sh && ./impala-load-all.sh && ./impala-compute-stats.sh`
+`./returns-move.sh && ./hdfs-load.sh && ./impala-drop-db.sh && ./impala-create-external-tables.sh && ./impala-load-all.sh && ./impala-compute-stats.sh`

 ## Queries

-`impala-tpcds-kit/queries` contains queries execute on Impala (v1.2.3+).
-Note that the queries are not qualified with a database name.
-In order to run them, the impala-shell needs to be run with the -d paramater.
-Alternatively, one can also issue a use db_name before running each individual query.
+`impala-tpcds-kit/benchmark.py` is the python script that executes all queries.
+The method `run_benchmark()` allows to specify different parameters for benchmarking.

+The queries themselves can be found in `impala-tpcds-kit/queries`.
+For each Scale Factor, 10 different query streams are generated.
+You can generate more using the TPC-DS toolkit.